-Following are answers to written questions from guests at the Carpenter’s Run Pioneer Cemetery tour.
+Following are answers to written questions from guests at the Carpenter’s Run Pioneer Cemetery tour in 2014.
 Thank you for your interest in Blue Ash history.

 Is the Plainfield School a protected historic building?
 To the best of our knowledge, there are no buildings in Blue Ash on that list.